Imotska krajina is a historical name for an area situated in the hinterland of the Biokovo massif.

 Pick up at port Omiš

-Pleasant drive through inland
+A pleasant drive through inland

-Visiting Blue & Red lake
+Visiting Blue & Red Lake

 Wine tasting in traditional wine celery